ndo/first_app/README.markdown

 This is the first application for [*Ruby on Rails Tutorial: Learn Rails by Eample*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).

+The application is also deployed on Heroku at: (http://morning-dusk-4613.heroku.com/)

 == Welcome to Rails

 Rails is a web-application framework that includes everything needed to create